admin-shell-io/questions-and-answers/README.md

 A: The `interface` attribute shall contain the Service Specification Profile as a full URI.
 The `protocolInformation` object contains additional information as for instance the intended root endpoint as the URL (`href`), the `endpointProtocol` states whether plain `AAS` or another protocol encapsulating AAS interactions shall be used.
 Even though the name of the attribute could indicate the usage of e.g. `HTTP` or `FTP`, this kind of communication protocol is already included in the schema of the `href` attribute and therefore not needed.

+The `endpointProtocolVersion` contains the AAS API version of the provided endpoint.
+Even though a client could derive this information also from the profile URI from the `interface` value or from the version segment in the `href` URL, the explicit statement reduces the risk of unintended mismatches of client and server versions.

 Furthermore, the values for the `securityAttributes` are required by the DIN SPEC 16593-2.
 However, as long as DIN SPEC 16593-2 definitions are available in more detailes, a common usage pattern is not available and dummy values are recommended ("NONE" or `null`).

 Example for a directly accessible Submodel endpoint: